 Residential Learning Outcomes

-- The role residential living plays in a liberal arts education.
+- experience the role residential living plays in a liberal arts education,

-- To navigate interpersonal relationships in a mature fashion.
+- navigate interpersonal relationships in a mature, responsible, and creative fashion,

-- To identify their role in a global society.
+- recognize their role in a diverse society.